shoenig/go-modtool/README.md

 Projects which need to merge `go.mod` files will also experience pain in how git often fails to resolve conflicts for `go.mod` and `go.sum` files.
-This `modmerge` tool can be used to intelligently merge `go.mod` and `go.sum` files so that merge conflicts are automatically resolved, every time.
+This `modmerge` tool can be used to merge `go.mod` and `go.sum` with better context files so that merge conflicts are automatically resolved, every time.

 ### Strict go.mod Format